What Is Microlearning? An In-depth Guide for Beginners

-Microlearning as a construct of learning domains:
+Microlearning as a construct of learning domains

 The Cognitive Domain

 It is the backbone on which efficient corporal function rests.
 The cognitive domain is a branch of learning that examines the role of intellectual processing skills.
-These skills are brought into practice to perform both mundane and highly complex tasks.
-A list of learning characteristics is essential to successfully perform these tasks.
+These skills are brought into practice to perform both mundane and complex tasks.
+A list of learning characteristics is essential to perform these tasks.

-One such universally acclaimed list is Bloom’s Taxonomy.
+One such widely acclaimed list is Bloom’s Taxonomy.
 It tries to demystify these traits, starting with knowledge (“I know about all the parts used to build a bicycle”) to synthesis (“I know how to build a bicycle”).